greg4shaw/Single-Page-App/README.md

 ### Features

-* A listing of books with details from each respective book.
+* A listing of countries with details from each respective country.
 * Links that are navigated to by using single page application techniques.

 ## Installation